laravel/nova-docs/4.0/resources/README.md

 }
 ```

-If you would like to attach an observer whose methods are invoked **only during** Nova related HTTP requests, you may register observers using the `Laravel\Nova\Observable` class in your application's `NovaServiceProvider`:
+If you would like to attach an observer whose methods are invoked **only during** Nova related HTTP requests, you may register observers using the `make` method provided by the `Laravel\Nova\Observable` class.
+Typically, this should be done within your application's `NovaServiceProvider`:

 ```php
 use App\Models\User;